paxha/cicd-with-cpanel-and-github/README.md

-# cicd-with-cpanel-and-github
-CI/CD with cPanel and Github
+# CI/CD with cPanel and Github